ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 ## Defining an AIX Helper VM
 {: defining-aix-helper-vm}

-You can use an existing AIX virtual machine (VM) to copy an AIX mksysb archive.
+You can use an existing AIX VM to copy an AIX mksysb archive.
 The `alt_disk_mksysb` command copies the mksysb archive onto a new volume.
 The `alt_disk_mksysb` command also gives you the option of rebooting from a specific disk image.
 The following screen capture shows a user-deployed AIX _helper VM_ named **AIX-7200-03-03**:
 {: shortdesc}

 ![Defining an AIX helper VM](./images/console-aix-helper-vm.png "Defining an AIX helper VM"){: caption="Figure 1.
 Defining an AIX helper VM" caption-side="bottom"}